Nine-week Teacher Training Course (Level 1)

 Our trainers are all members of the Centre for Mindfulness Research and Practice (CMRP) training team.
 All have been extensively trained in this approach and engage in a rigorous ongoing process of training and supervision.
 We use strict criteria when selecting teachers/trainers to work with us.
 The name of the specific trainer(s) for this event is at the top of this page.
 Just click on the trainer name to find out more about him/her.

-Our rates have no hidden extras and include teaching, refreshments and deposit (non-refundable deposit is £200.00).
+Our rates have no hidden extras and include deposit (£200.00)

-Our application and payment process involves the following steps:
+Our application and payment process involve the following steps:

 - We receive your application form and assess it to ensure that this event is suitable for you.
 We endeavour to make assessments within a week.